rotheconrad/00_in-situ_GeneCoverage/README.md

 - It is the percent of base pairs recruited out of the total base pairs sequenced in the metagenome.

 #### ANIr is calculated as:
-- The average percent identity of sequence alignments for all reads (should be 1 blast match per read)
+- The average percent identity of sequence alignments for all reads that map above the user specified sequence identity threshold.

 #### This workflow leads to the following result files: